HedgeDocs/HedgeDocs.github.io/docs/discoveries/sonic2013/levels/colors.md

 }
 ```

-The Japanese titles translate to the same values found in the files found in Sonic Colors Ultimate.
+The Japanese titles translate to the same values in Sonic Colors Ultimate's files.

 ### actstgdata.lua
 This file was only meant to be used by the game's debug menu, which does not exist in the final release, thus making the file a leftover.